nashw7/InterviewApp/README.md

 When upload is pressed, the image is sent to the S3 bucket using the requested presigned URL, and a new entry is created in the database representing this uploaded image.

-##Navigate to interview-app for instructions on running the app.
+## Navigate to interview-app for insturctions on running the app.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)